Toolsets

 wraps another toolset and delegates all responsibility to it.

-It is is a no-op by default, but enables some useful abilities:
+It is is a no-op by default, but you can subclass WrapperToolset

 to change the wrapped toolset's tool execution behavior by overriding the call_tool()